Prologue

 “Please.”

 A cherry-red couch sticks out in the midst of the neutral grays.
-I spread my arms and let myself fall backwards onto it.
+I spread my arms and let myself fall backward onto it.
 Closing my eyes, I rub my cheek against a pillow and sink into the plush, suede-like cushions, letting them envelop me.
 It feels great to be off my feet after walking, dancing, and drinking all day.
 But when my head spins, I realize just how drunk I am.
 “This is the most comfortable piece of furniture I have ever touched.”

 “Everyone loves Big Red.
 I’m gonna write a book about it someday.
 Seduced by a Couch.”